Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Power series arithmetic

 \subsection{Type-II PSA in the higher-dimensional cases}

-One-dimensional Type-II PSA is designed for power series that have real or real interval coefficients.
-In fact, the set of coefficients in Type-II PSA can be generalized to any set equipped with the four arithmetic operations.
-Moreover, the set of power series is endowed with the four arithmetic operations by Type-II PSA.
-Therefore, Type-II PSA can be generalized to two-dimensional cases by replacing its coefficients with one-dimensional power series.
-To be precise, by replacing each coefficient $u_{i}$ in
+One-dimensional Type-II PSA is originally designed for power series that have real or real-interval coefficients.
+However, the set of coefficients in Type-II PSA can be generalized to any set equipped with the four arithmetic operations.
+Therefore, Type-II PSA can be generalized to two-dimensional cases by replacing its coefficients with one-dimensional power series because the set of power series itself is endowed with the four arithmetic operations by Type-II PSA.
+To be more precise, by replacing each coefficient $u_{i}$ in

 with one-dimensional power series

 we can regard $[u]$ as a two-dimensional power series